twit96/twit96/README.md

 -->

 ## Well <i>hello</i> world!
-My name is Tyler and I am a software developer.
-I do
+My name is Tyler and I am a full-stack web developer.
+I am an experienced front-end web developer, and love tinkering with CSS, HTML, and JavaScript on my
-<a href="https://twit96.github.io/"><b>front-end web development</b></a>,
-and love tinkering with CSS, HTML, and JavaScript.
+<a href="https://twit96.github.io/"><b>portfolio website</b></a>.

 #### Speaking of JavaScript,
 I have experience with the Phaser 3 JavaScript framework, with which I have developed